talwrii/awesome-nook-str-eink-display/readme.md

 My main complaints are:

-* Usb mini cables entering my life.
+* Usb micro cables entering my life.
 This is acceptable since I am planning to leave the device plugged in an am not moving regularly.
 * Unreliable cables.
 This means I have to buy multiple usb cables.

 It might be easier to just "own everything" and a raspberrypi or similar but that requires a little hardware and would be of the order of 120 dollars rather than 30 dollars (though we shall see how many usb mini cables I have to buy)